Characterization of digraphs with three complementarity eigenvalues: Introduction

 \section{Introduction}

-Spectral Graph Theory studies the connection between structural graph properties and the spectral decomposition of certain matrices associated with the graph. {As prominent examples}, {from a powerful result of Sachs~\cite{Sachs1964},} the cycles of a given graph allows one to compute the characteristic polynomial of the adjacency matrix.
+Spectral Graph Theory studies the connection between structural graph properties and the spectral decomposition of certain matrices associated with the graph. {As prominent examples}, {from a powerful result of Sachs~\cite{Sachs1964},} the cycles of a given graph allow one to compute the characteristic polynomial of the adjacency matrix.
 On the other direction, {the seminal work of Fiedler~\cite{fiedler73} relates} the eigendecomposition of the Laplacian matrix and the connectivity of the graph for instance, and {it is well known that} certain properties of the eigenvalues and eigenvectors of the adjacency matrix give information about the automorphism group of the graph, or the regularity of the graph, just to name a few examples.

 One of the problems early addressed {in this area was the characterization of a graph by its spectrum.
-The initial belief that only isomorphic graphs share their spectra was soon proven wrong by the first examples of coespectral non-isomorphic graphs and digraphs from the 1950s \cite{Collatz1957}.
+The initial belief that only isomorphic graphs share their spectra was soon proven wrong by the first examples of cospectral non-isomorphic graphs and digraphs from the 1950s \cite{Collatz1957}.
 Since then, the progress and the built knowledge in spectral graph theory is remarkable.
 We refer to the books \cite{Brouwer12,Doob,Cvetkovic1998} and references therein for an account of this progress.}

-More recently, the concept of complementarity eigenvalues for matrices was introduced \cite{Seeger99}, and later on, applications were found in the context of graph theory \cite{Fernandes2017, Seeger2018}.
+More recently, the concept of complementarity eigenvalues\footnote{Also referred as \textit{complementary eigenvalues}.} for matrices was introduced \cite{Seeger99}, and later on, applications were found in the context of graph theory \cite{Fernandes2017, Seeger2018}.
 It has been observed that this complementarity spectrum allows to distinguish more graphs than the traditional eigenvalues, so a natural question is whether a graph is determined by its complementarity eigenvalues {that is, whether only connected isomorphic graphs share their complementarity spectra.} This question remains unanswered as {of today.}

 The concept of complementarity eigenvalues for graphs, and in particular its relationship to structural properties, was recently extended to digraphs~\cite{flor}. {It is worth noticing that it is shown that there exist} examples of non-isomorphic digraphs with the same complementarity spectrum.
 However, several questions concerning digraph characterization through the complementarity spectrum remain open. {In particular, determining which digraphs have a small number of complementarity eigenvalues is a proposed problem.}